YujiSODE/tclNote/README.md

 # tclNote
 Unicode codepoints sequence friendly text editor.
 https://github.com/YujiSODE/tclNote
-This program uses the Unicode® Standard.
+This program is compliant with the Unicode® Standard.
 Unicode is a registered trademark of Unicode, Inc. in the United States and other countries.

 >Copyright (c) 2017 Yuji SODE \<yuji.sode@gmail.com\>